 Skip to content

-Whether you’re a community group, charity, small start-up or a large corporation, getting involved in The Big Lunch can have lasting benefits for you, your colleagues, workplace culture and brand.
+Whether you’re a community group, charity, small start-up or a large corporation, getting involved in the big do can have lasting benefits for you, your colleagues, volunteers, workplace culture and brand.

 1) Helps create a happier, more productive workforce

-Holding a Big Lunch is a fun, informal way to help colleagues get to know one another beyond work tasks and emails.
-A shared meal breaks down barriers, supports teamwork, helps increase morale and encourage collaboration.
-Plus, a well-fed, happy team is a productive one!
+Holding a do is a fun, informal way to help colleagues get to know one another beyond work tasks and emails.
+A shared meal or task breaks down barriers, supports teamwork, helps increase morale and encourage collaboration.
+A happy team is a productive one!

-Taking time to connect over food can boost wellbeing, reduce stress, and improve focus – making us more effective at our jobs in the long run.
+Taking time to connect can boost wellbeing, reduce stress, and improve focus – making us more effective at our jobs in the long run.

 How to organise a Big Lunch at work